OPENDAP/sql_handler/README.md

 If your computer does not have the unixODBC driver software installed, see 'Installing ODBC on your Hyrax server' below.
 To build the Hyrax sql handler, you only need the generic components of unixODBC to be installed.
-However, to actually serve data from a database, you will need the appropriate (specific) driver.
+However, to actually serve data from a database, you will need the appropriate (database specific) driver.

 ## Building and Installing the sql_handler
 Unlike most of the BES modules, this handler for SQL data is a separate project.